ly7erg1c/instant_data_scraper_firefox/README.md

-# Instant Data Scraper
+# Instant Data Scraper - Firefox Compatible Version

-A rewrite of the popular [chrome extension](https://chromewebstore.google.com/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah) to be compatible with firefox.
+A cross-browser extension for extracting data from web pages, optimized for Firefox compatibility.

 ## Features